Scholarship Coin Price Reaches $0.0002 (SCHO)

-Scholarship Coin (SCHO) traded down 0% against the U.S. dollar during the twenty-four hour period ending at 8:00 AM Eastern on October 7th.
-Over the last seven days, Scholarship Coin has traded 0% lower against the U.S. dollar.
-Scholarship Coin has a market capitalization of $2,768.35 and $47.60 worth of Scholarship Coin was traded on exchanges in the last 24 hours.
-One Scholarship Coin coin can now be purchased for $0.0002 or 0.00000000 BTC on exchanges.
+Scholarship Coin (SCHO) traded down 0% against the U.S. dollar during the 24 hour period ending at 18:00 PM ET on October 9th.
+Scholarship Coin has a total market cap of $2,766.42 and $47.60 worth of Scholarship Coin was traded on exchanges in the last day.
+During the last week, Scholarship Coin has traded down 0.1% against the U.S. dollar.
+One Scholarship Coin coin can now be purchased for $0.0002 or 0.00000000 BTC on major exchanges.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.